dilshads/telegram-bot-nova/README.md

 ### Via Downloadable Zip

-Download the latest release from [GitHub](https://github.com/NightfallAlicorn/telegram-bot-nova/releases) and extract the `telegram-bot-nova.js` install your project folder.
-Beware that you got to `require('./telegram-bot-nova')` with ./ prefix for local directory when install by zip.
+Download the latest release from [GitHub](https://github.com/NightfallAlicorn/telegram-bot-nova/releases) and extract the `telegram-bot-nova.js` into your project folder.
+Beware that you have got to `require('./telegram-bot-nova')` with ./ prefix for local directory when you install by zip.

 ## Index